MikaelStalvik/kotlingameapp/README.md

 # kotlingameapp

 Test application for Android written in Kotlin  using Android Studio.
-This project is not ment to show perfect design not code, it is ment as a project to compare how this Kotlin implementation will look compared to it's Java equivalent project: https://github.com/MikaelStalvik/javagameapp
+This project is not ment to show perfect design or code, it is ment as a project to compare how this Kotlin implementation will look compared to it's Java equivalent project: https://github.com/MikaelStalvik/javagameapp

 ## Requirements